 The median annual wage for lawyers is $115,820.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $55,870, and the highest 10 percent earned more than $187,200.

 The median annual wages for lawyers in the top industries in which they work are as follows:

 Salaries of experienced lawyers vary widely according to the type, size, and location of their employer.
 Lawyers who own their own practices usually earn less than those who are partners in law firms.

 The majority of lawyers work full time and many work more than the typical 40-hour workweek.
 Lawyers who are in private practice or those who work in large firms often work additional hours conducting research and preparing and reviewing documents.

-Employment of lawyers is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of lawyers is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.
 Demand for legal work is expected to continue as individuals, businesses, and all levels of government require legal services in many areas.

 Despite this need for legal services, more price competition over the next decade may lead law firms to rethink their project staffing to reduce costs to clients.
 Clients are expected to cut back on legal expenses by demanding less expensive rates and scrutinizing invoices.
 Work that was previously assigned to lawyers, such as document review, may now be given to paralegals and legal assistants.
 Some routine legal work may also be outsourced to other lower-cost legal providers located overseas.